 Provided free of charge for Harrison freshmen and sophomores, and for a low fee for juniors and seniors as a practice for the SAT, we administer the PSAT at the high school.
 Underclassmen take it for the experience of taking a test of this nature.
 Juniors take the test as practice for the SAT, and their scores determine who qualifies for the National Merit Scholarship competition.
 With the exception of a written essay, the PSAT matches the format of the SAT.
 You can find further information about it on the College Board website.

 Harrison High School will administer the PSAT during October in the fall semester.
 The cost is free of charge for 9th and 10th graders.
 Eleventh grade students may register for the PSAT during the fall.
-Registration will be in the main office.
-Payment for the test is $15 and checks should be made payable to Harrison High School.
+Registration will be online and all payments for the test are $18 and paid thru MyPaymentPlus.
 Upon registration, students will receive a PSAT prep book in their advisement class in plenty of time to adequately prepare.

 TEST PREPARATION TIPS